nrwl/nx/docs/shared/packages/linter/dependency-checks.md

 }
 ```

-Linting `JSON` files is not enabled by default, so you will also need to add `package.json` to the `lintFilePatterns`:
+Additionally, you need to add the `package.json` to the `lintFilePatterns`:

 ```jsonc {% fileName="project.json" %}
 {